phamcongthuy/challenge/vote/authenticated.markdown

       }
     })
   } else {
-    showErrorMessage({ errorDescription: 'The sign in process couldn’t start.' }) }
+    showErrorMessageOrSubmitForm({ errorDescription: 'The sign in process couldn’t start.' }) }
 </script>